minopret/minopret-lisp/README.md

 minopret lisp

-Usage: echo "'(Hello World)" | python mnplisp.py

-A Lisp in the manner of John McCarthy (1960).
+    usage: mnplisp.py [-h] [--script] [--trace]

+    A simple classic Lisp.

+    optional arguments:
+      -h, --help  show this help message and exit --script    process a batch of input with no prompt (default: prompt for interactive input)
+      --trace     list every function as it is evaluated or applied

-Created: "minopret" (Aaron Mansheim), 2011-09-06 to 2011-10-02
+Created: "minopret" (Aaron Mansheim), 2011-09-06 to 2011-10-18

-I hope that mnpeval.py makes clear to anyone who reads it how an elementary Lisp runtime works.
+I hope that lib/mnpeval.py makes clear to anyone who reads it how an elementary Lisp runtime works.
 That file is in essence a stripped down version of Peter Norvig's "lis.py".